HwantaG/steempoker/README.md

 }
 ```

-If you have any further questions, please comment on Steamit.
+If you have any further questions, please comment on Steemit.